Things to do in Poznan, Poland for the First-Time Visitor!

 Zindo Sushi – All-you-can-eat conveyer-belt sushi (or in this case floating sushi boats) for a set fee.
 It’s not the most authentic sushi I’ve had, but they kept the salmon sashimi coming.

-Trying to befriend a long-haired German Shepherd in Poznan.
+Trying to befriend a long-haired German Shepherd sitting down on the sidewalk in Poznan, Poland

 Where to stay in Poznan